MicrosoftDocs/fabric-docs/docs/data-factory/connector-troubleshoot-azure-data-lake-storage.md

 ## The copy activity is not able to pick files from Azure Data Lake Storage Gen2

 - **Symptoms**: The copy activity is not able to pick files from Azure Data Lake Storage Gen2 when the file name is "Asset_Metadata".
 The issue only occurs in the Parquet type data.
-Other types of datas with the same file name work correctly.
+Other types of data with the same file name work correctly.

 - **Cause**: For the backward compatibility, `_metadata` is treated as a reserved substring in the file name.